Tools to help you achieve Public Impact

 The Wigan Deal

 In 2010, the British government introduced austerity measures across the country.
 Wigan, a borough in the north-west, was the third most affected local authority in England.
 Wigan Council had to deal with substantial budget cuts and devise new ways to continue providing services and serving the community.
-As a result, Wigan Council created The Deal, an informal agreement between the public sector, citizens, community groups and businesses to create a better borough.
+As a result, Wigan Council created The Deal, an informal agreement between the public sector, communities, and businesses to create a better borough.

 Want the complete set of tools delivered to you?